-Since streams are quite a common tool, I'm putting them in an external (tiny) lib.
-Usage sample here.
-The early lessons drawn from this attempt:
+Since streams are quite a common tool, I'm putting them in an

 - When writing functional code, I use extended syntaxes a lot.
 Hardly surprising, Lua always felt procedural, despite its functional-ready semantics.

 - These operators don't give a Lua feeling.
 Actually, the code above looks like some Perl...
 Maybe a textual syntax for the "?/," ternary operator would improve things.
 I also suspect that mandatory parentheses in function calls contribute to the visual messiness.
 An Haskell-style "$" operator would spare some of them, but might further perlify the code's appearance.
+If only statement separators were mandatory in Lua, that's one of those stuff which would be so easy to fix!

-If only statement separators were mandatory in Lua, that's one of those stuff which would be so easy to fix! - OTOH, functional metalua code is really terse, and that's a good thing.
+- OTOH, functional metalua code is really terse, and that's a good thing.

 - The issue of functional programming in metalua is complex, and deserves much more investigation.
 Implementing a functional dialect would be at least interesting, and maybe even useful, if it could cohabit nicely with procedural fragments in a single source file.